No products in the cart.

 Post Stroke Pain Management: A Summary

 Nerve-related pain like CPSP responds best to electrical stimulation, mirror therapy, and distraction.
-Talk to your medical team about the best options for you.
+These treatments can also be combined to help maximize relief from pain.
+Talk to your rehab team to determine the best options to meet your specific needs.

 Discover Award-Winning Neurorehab Tools